This article discusses how to integrate the Amazon API gateway with the Cequence Unified API Protection (UAP) platform.

 - Scope: Limited to only the specific Lambda function ARN

-The Global Resources section creates resources that are applicable to the entire account and are not region-specific.
+- The Global AWS resources section creates account-wide resources that are not regionn-specific.
 These resources are shared across all regions in the AWS account.

 - EventBridge scheduler